sbcguard/mdEditor/README.md

 # Simple Markdown Editor

-mdEditor is a Markdown editor built using React and Redux.
+mdEditor is a Markdown editor built using JSX elements and works with native html features.

 ## Table of Contents